Updated: Dec 20, 2021

 characters people fall for.

-The characters part being the most important, because, the way I see it, if you have beautiful, well created characters that the audience falls for, then they drive the plot.
+The characters part is the most important, because, the way I see it, if you have beautiful, well-created characters that the audience falls for, then they drive the plot.
 They take it somewhere that the audience (and you) want it to go.

 But if you have a boring character?
 A nothing plot?
 No one will follow you anywhere.
-No one wants to read about the indescript girl who did nothing.
+No one wants to read about the nondescript girl who did nothing.

 I want to read about kings and queens.
 Criminals and outcasts.
 Magical creatures and regular folks who overcame the odds and accomplished their goals.
 I want to know why we love them.
 I want to know what makes them individual.
 I want to know who and what they love and what they are fighting for.

 I want a character like Harmony Gold who, even though she's a criminal, stands up for what is right.
 Who will put everything on the line to fight for those she loves.
 She was abused as a child and finds it hard to let others in but when she does, is fiercely loyal and stubborn.
 Oh, and sarcastic.
 So sarcastic.
 Did I mention she is great with a sword??

 I want a Chase Charming.
 Oblivious to the horrors of his Kingdom and the good in the Criminal he is sent down but determined to fight for his kingdom and family to the last breath.
 He is unsure what that will mean sometimes, but he will not let his indecision stop him from doing what he feels is right.
 He is loyal to family and state before friends or loves.
 He is the youngest but the brightest and the best with a sword though he perhaps doesn't have the same worldly experience as his brothers and doesn't know how to make decisions and how to choose to place some values above others.
 He's working on that.
 And he's working on accepting outside opinions.